govex/performance-management-getting-started/structure.md

 <h5>How frequently will the meetings occur?</h5>
 * *Frequency is important to keep the momentum going.
 Holding meetings at regular, publicly posted intervals helps build trust with residents by building in accountability.

-Kansas City releases its [KCStat schedule](http://kcmo.gov/kcstat/meetings/) for the following year at the end of the previous year.*
+* *Kansas City releases its [KCStat schedule](http://kcmo.gov/kcstat/meetings/) for the following year at the end of the previous year.*
 <hr>

+<h5>Will meetings be public?<h5>
+* *Most performance meetings are not open to the public.
+Even if your meeting is closed, consider keeping it transparent by publishing the meeting schedule, releasing notes and slides with sensitive information redacted after the meeting, and even [televising](http://kansascity.granicus.com/MediaPlayer.php?view_id=&clip_id=9269) or [live-tweeting](https://twitter.com/hashtag/KCStat?src=hash) the meeting.*